Professor Andrew Tyas

 Fax: +44 (0) 114 222 5700

-Andrew Tyas is a graduate of Loughborough University of Technology, who spent five years working in civil engineering design practice before returning to academia.
-He received his PhD in for University of Sheffield for a DERA sponsored study of impact dynamics and was appointed Lecturer in Structural Design in 1997.
+Andy is a graduate of Loughborough University of Technology, who spent five years working in civil engineering design practice before returning to academia.
+He received his PhD from the University of Sheffield for a DERA sponsored study of impact dynamics and was appointed Lecturer in Structural Design in 1997.

-Professor Tyas is head of the blast and impact research group in the Department of Civil and Structural Engineering, managing the testing laboratory at Harpur Hill, Buxton where research into blast physics and the response of structures to rapid dynamic loading is conducted.
-He is also a Director of Blastech Ltd, a University spin-out company offering consultancy and commercial testing services to industry in the field of blast and impact loading of structures.
+Andy is head of the Blast and Impact research group in the Department, managing the testing laboratory at Harpur Hill, Buxton where research into blast physics and the response of structures to rapid dynamic loading is conducted.
+Along with Dr Jim Warren, he is also a Director of Blastech Ltd, a University spin-out company offering consultancy and commercial testing services to industry in the field of blast and impact loading of structures.
 Additionally, he collaborates with Dr Matthew Gilbert in the development of computational optimisation-based methods for the design of structures.

 - Rigby SE, Tyas A, Bennett T, Warren JA & Fay S (2013) Clearing effects on plates subjected to blast loads.
 Engineering and Computational Mechanics, 166, 140-148.
 View this article in WRRO